xkleva/dFlow/README.md

 ..
 ```

-**OBSERVE: All parameters can use variables EXCEPT 'format'.
-This is due to 'format' needing to maintain its own variable-like definitions.**
 #### Predefined variables
 Variables are predefined in the code [app/model/flow_step.rb#substitute_parameters] (https://github.com/ub-digit/dFlow/blob/master/app/models/flow_step.rb#L273-L285).
 This is where new variables should be added if needed.